Amilcarpio/winona-backend-assessment-test/DEBUG_REPORT.md

 if (!isValid) return res.status(401).json({ error: "Invalid credentials" });
 ```

-**How I Found It**: Testing login endpoint showed it always returned "Invalid credentials" regardless of password correctness.
+**How I Found It**: Testing login endpoint with wrong passwords showed it still returned valid tokens, indicating the password validation was bypassed.

 ### Bug #2: Typo in Environment Variable Name